 Session replay is the reproduction of a user’s interactions on a website or web application exactly or as close as possible to how the user actually experienced it.
 Session replay tools capture things like mouse movements, clicks, typing, scrolling, swiping, tapping, etc.

 Watching a session replay is like watching a video reproduction of what a user did on a web site or app.

-Below you can replay a session of an anonymous user interacting with this Guide:
+Below, press play to replay the recorded session of a fictional user interacting with this Guide: